SQL-Academy/en.sql-academy/course/module-5/work-with-datetime-data-type/article.md

+---
+meta:
+    title: 'Date and time in SQL'
+    description: 'Generating time and date in SQL, string representation of datetime values.
+Calculating age in SQL.'
+---

 # Date and time in SQL

 Among all the data types in SQL, date and time data is the most complex 🤯.